aplbrain/cloudome/README.md

 For questions or collaboration inquiries, please email hannah.martinez@jhuapl.edu or jordan.matelsky@jhuapl.edu.

+Please cite [Connectome quality converges predictably to reveal optimal stopping points during proofreading](https://doi.org/10.64898/2026.06.30.735414) if this codebase is helpful to your research.

 This software was created by the Johns Hopkins University Applied Physics Laboratory, with funding supported by the NIH BRAIN Initiative under grant no. R24MH114785.

 The views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the NIH.